 Although most well-known for treating cancer and HIV/AIDS patients, cannabis is effective in treating illnesses and autoimmune diseases such as:

 - Back pain

 For more detailed information about the many different strains available, we have listed United Patients Group’s Cannabis Strain Guide in the resource section of our website.
-Also, feel free to contact us for a recommendation of a medical marijuana dispensary in your area that can help you determine the best strains for your condition.
+Also, feel free to contact us for a recommendation of a medical marijuana dispensary or marijuana doctor in your area that can help you determine the best strains for your condition.